ahjeongseo/ahjeongseo.github.io/_pages/about.md

 In Samsung Research, I've researched how to complement the reasoning limitations of large-scale models as well as improved a content search engine to consider both lexical and semantic clues in queries.
 Before working for Samsung, I got my Master's degree from Seoul National University, advised by professor <a href="https://bi.snu.ac.kr/~btzhang/">Byoung-Tak Zhang</a>.
-While Master's degree, I researched how to robustly and explicitly reason via structuring information in a VideoQA task based on interdisciplinary knowledge.
+While Master's degree at <a href="https://bi.snu.ac.kr/">BI Lab</a>, I researched how to robustly and explicitly reason via structuring information in a VideoQA task based on interdisciplinary knowledge.

 <br>
 Additionally, if you have time please visit <b><a href="https://ahjeong.tistory.com">my AI tech blog</a></b> :D (In Korean) <br>